-Each of the following points is important to address so that you can be sure this selected evidence-based practice is likely to address the target goal/behavior/skill of your learner with autism.
+Each of the following points is important to address so that you can be sure Functional Behavior Assessment is likely to address the target goal/behavior/skill of your learner on the spectrum.

 HAVE YOU FOUND OUT MORE INFORMATION ABOUT ...?